leo-dias/jpositional/README.md

 ## Wrapper Class
 JPositional is prepared to work with wrappers classes.
-It's not required any special configuration, JPositional identify automatically.
+It's not required any special configuration, JPositional identifies automatically.

 ## Working with Date
 JPositional Framework works with java.util.Date, java.time.LocalDate and java.time.LocalDateTime for date fields.
 It's required to use @DateFormatter to convert to any date format.

 ## Validations
-JPositional Framework give to you some validations, like:
+JPositional Framework gives you some validations, like:

 ### NoAnnotationConfiguredException
-If you forgot to add @SimplePositional or @ComplexPositional, JPositional Framework will throws NoAnnotationConfiguredException.
+If you forgot to add @SimplePositional or @ComplexPositional, JPositional Framework will throw NoAnnotationConfiguredException.
-To fix it, add one of the annotation that you will work on.
+To fix it, add one of the annotations that you will work on.

 ### ValueSizeNotCorrectException
 If an attribute is configured like below and the attribute there are not the correct size, JPositional throws ValueSizeNotCorrectException:

 Example:
-You have mapped the companyName to receive 20 characters.
+You have mapped the companyName attribute to receive 20 characters.
 ```java
     @Line(begin = 1, end = 20)
     private String companyName;